 - Continual Quality Monitoring of members’ service levels

-The Removals Industry Ombudsman Scheme (RIOS) remains the only totally independent and free dispute resolution service in the removals industry and membership of RIOS is only open to removal businesses that meet their stringent criteria; a criteria met by all Guild members.
+The Removals Industry Ombudsman Scheme (RIOS) was for more than a decade the only totally independent and free dispute resolution service available to consumers in the removals industry.
+Membership of RIOS is only open to removal businesses that meet their stringent criteria; a criteria met by all Guild members.
 In fact, The Guild insists that all its members must be members of RIOS and pass an inspection routine that is uniquely approved by RIOS and carried out by RIOS approved and accredited inspectors.